 OGILVY & MATHER

-Stephane Malka Architecture was commissioned by Ogilvy & Mather to redisign their new headquarter by les Champs-Elysees in Paris.
+Stephane Malka Architecture was commissioned by Ogilvy & Mather to redesign their new headquarters by the Champs-Elysees in Paris.

-This project was done in emergency deadlines and budgets extremely tight, all of them done in real time on sites.
+This project was completed within an urgent deadline and an extremely tight budget, with all of them done in real time on site.

-Our work was concentrated mainly around the changes of use:
+Our work was concentrated mainly around the changes of usage: